 What is Andre Derain's style?

 Andre Derain style is portrayed by dynamic shading, expressive brushstrokes, and vivid colors which characterized the fundamental style of Fauvism.

 Andre Derain Short Facts

-- Derain's first creative attempts were hindered by the military (1901-1904), after which he committed himself solely to craftsmanship.
+- Derain's first creative attempts were hindered by the military (1901-1904), which even further his commitment to art.

-- He encountered impressionism, divisionism, and the style of Paul Gauguin and Vincent Van Gogh, and Vlaminck's and Matisse's methods by applying them to his very own work.
+- He learned impressionism, divisionism, and the style of Paul Gauguin, Vincent Van Gogh, Vlaminck, and Matisse's methods by applying them into his very own works.

-- He spent the late spring of 1905 at Collioure with Matisse and that fall showed with the Fauves.
+- He spent the late spring of 1905 at Collioure with Matisse and that fall showed his works with other Fauves.

 André Derain Paintings - French Artist - Famous Artwork Slideshow Collection [HD]

 Check out these Famous Artists who have shaped the art world!

 If you like this article, please share it with others, so perhaps they can also enjoy it and get value from it.
 Any of the artwork purchased on ATX Fine Arts accommodates me as an artist/ writer along with helping the site grow organically, thank you.